 The Scholarship of Teaching and Learning (SoTL) uses discovery, reflection, and evidence-based methods to research effective teaching and student learning.
 These findings are peer reviewed and publicly disseminated in an ongoing cycle of systematic inquiry into classroom practices.
-This work benefits students and colleagues and is a source of personal renewal.

 Different research methods and arguments can be used to demonstrate student learning, though they vary in the strength of evidence they can provide.
 Deductive arguments and experimental methods generally provide stronger evidence of learning than inductive arguments and case studies, though combining methods can capitalize on the advantages of each.
 Any of these can be effective SoTL methods.